danieljtait/pydygp/README.md

 # pydygp

-A Python library for carrying out statistical inference in dynamic systems driven by latent Gaussian process noise
+A Python library for carrying out statistical inference in dynamic systems driven by latent Gaussian processes.